Publications and Presentations

 Prediction of In Vivo Pharmacokinetic Parameters and Time–Exposure Curves in Rats Using Machine Learning from the Chemical Structure screenshot

-Animal pharmacokinetic (PK) data as well as human and animal in vitro systems are utilized in drug discovery to define the rate and route of drug elimination.
-Accurate prediction and mechanistic understanding of drug clearance and disposition in animals provide a degree of confidence for extrapolation to humans.
-In addition, in vivo property predictions can be used to improve design during drug discovery, help select compounds with better properties, and reduce the number of in vivo experiments.
+To uncover the rate and route of a potential drug’s elimination from the body, scientists assess and predict both in vivo animal pharmacokinetic (PK) data as well as human and animal in vitro systems.
+Computational prediction of in vivo properties can also be used to improve design during drug discovery, help select compounds with better properties, and reduce the number of in vivo experiments.

 INTERESTED IN AI FOR DRUG DISCOVERY?